Hweeseon/scRNA_VSGO/README.md

 Single cell RNA and single nuclei analysis of Visceral Sensory Ganglion Organoids

 Data is available at GEO sccession GSE264303
-Ambient RNA removed h5 files are recommended for analysis.
+Ambient RNA removed h5 files are used for analysis.